 - Understand your nervous tics and gestures that get in the way of the interview.

-- Not having good, solid, informed questions to ask
+Not having good, informed questions to ask

-- Not doing a mock interview
+Not doing mock interviews

 - Understand your stress level so you’re able to control your responses.